No-Name-Yet-Exist/Conceptual-Topology/axioms.md

 Conceptual Topos v1.0 is an initial formalization of the algebraic topology of meaning based on Conceptual Topology.

-This version sketches core axioms and ones for Topos including:
+This version sketches core axioms for Topos including:

 - Initial Object
 - Subobject Classifier Ω